Provides utility methods that enable access to ("de-encapsulate") otherwise non-accessible fields.

 Indicates that the value of a mock field or mock parameter will be an isolated mocked instance, intended to be passed or injected into the code under test.

-Used inside a mock-up class to indicate a mock (fake) method whose implementation will temporarily replace the implementation of a matching "real" method.
+Used inside a fake class to indicate a fake method whose implementation will temporarily replace the implementation of a matching "real" method.

 Indicates an instance field of a test class as being a mock field, or a parameter of a test method as a mock parameter; in either case, the declared type of the field/parameter is a mocked type, whose instances are mocked instances.

 Indicates a class to be tested, with optional automatic instantiation and/or automatic injection of dependencies.

 Expectationsclass provides an API for the record-replay model of recording expected invocations which are later replayed and implicitly verified.
 This API makes use of the @Mocked, @Injectable, and @Capturing mocking annotations.
 The

 Verificationsclass extends the record-replay model to a record-replay-verify model, where expectations that were not recorded can be verified explicitly after exercising the code under test (ie, after the replay phase).
 The